Let users reset their own passwords

 Check out all of our small business content on Small business help & learning.

-As the Microsoft 365 admin, you can let people use the self-service password reset tool so you don't have to reset passwords for them.
+This article is for people who set password expiration policy for a business, school, or nonprofit.
+You can let people use the self-service password reset tool so you don't have to reset passwords for them.
 Less work for you!

 If you need help with the steps in this topic, consider working with a Microsoft small business specialist.
 With Business Assist, you and your employees get around-the-clock access to small business specialists as you grow your business, from onboarding to everyday use.